msafari0/Identikeep/README.md

 For a full list of the available options, run:

-    ./identikit --help
+    ./identikeep --help

 ### Options
-Here is a full list of `identikit` options:
+Here is a full list of `identikeep` options:

 -   `-ls` : list available inspectors at the given PLUGIN_PATH to stdout.
 -   `-p=/path` or `--plugins=/path` : set plugins path.